-I work regularly with music blogs and companies, assisting them with their content marketing; conducting research, writing about upcoming artists, music business & music production.
+I work with regularly music blogs and companies, assisting them with their content marketing; conducting research, writing about upcoming artists, music business and music production.
 You can read through samples of my work below.

 A name born from the half-light of a new day, Napoleon Gold is the ‘nom de plume’ of French electronic producer, Antoine Honorez.
 To date, Napoleon Gold has built up a global audience, toured extensively, supported the likes of London Grammar, Flume, SOHN and collaborated with producer & rapper T-Pain.
 His 2018 debut EP was met with praise from music critics and fans alike.

 This year, Napoleon Gold released his debut album, Sunset Motel, a 13 track mosaic of Pop-R’n’B, fused with sonic textures of the 1980s.
 The record opens with a delicate track titled “La nuit je ne dors pas (je pense à toi)” and introduces a mish-mash of musical ideas that are later distorted and elaborated on as the record progresses.
 Each track ebbs and flows between bittersweet toplines, colourful harmonies and steady, but shifting tempos.